Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
 - Continuation of discussions in the designated Discord channel to refine the proposed structure and governance models, utilizing community input.
-- Determined additional technical requirements and resources necessary for effective DAO implementation.
+- Identifying technical requirements and resources needed for DAO implementation.
 - Drafting a detailed proposal for community review and feedback.

-Further discussions will take place in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback and input.
+Engaged in further discussions within the designated Discord channel to refine the proposed structure and governance models based on community feedback.

 ### Purpose and Goals
 - The DAO should focus on enhancing community engagement and decision-making transparency.